How Child Custody/Allocation of Parental Responsibility Works in Illinois

-During the course of a divorce, child custody will be awarded to one or both of the parties.
-The court can award sole or joint custody, and one parent will usually be designated the residential parent where the child(ren) reside primarily.
-This spouse or parent will also be entitled to child support, which is calculated based on the non-residential parent’s net income.
-The non-residential parent will likely have a parenting (visitation) schedule with the child(ren) which can vary from little or no time with the child(ren) to sometimes equal time as the residential parent.
+During the course of a divorce or case involving parents who are not married, Parental Responsibility will be awarded to one or both of the parties.
+The court can award sole or joint parental responsibility, and one parent will usually be designated the residential parent where the child(ren) reside primarily.
+The non-residential parent will likely have a parenting time (visitation) schedule with the child(ren) which can vary from little or no time with the child(ren) to sometimes equal time as the residential parent.
 Parents also typically enter into a written parenting agreement which provides for holiday and vacation time and unusual circumstances.
-To learn more about the issues you might face as a parent during divorce, please contact us.
-Patrick Markey Law, P.C. • Phone: (312) 223-1763 • E-mail: firstname.lastname@example.org
+To learn more about the issues you might face as a parent during this type of situation, please contact us.

 The Parenting Plan

 Parents know the most about the child and the child’s needs.
 Parents are also aware of their parenting strengths.
 The parenting plan should be based on both parents’ strengths in meeting the child’s needs.
 A parenting plan should have the following: how major decisions will be made, the living or residential arrangements of the child and how the child’s time is shared between parents, when an emergency decision-making situation occurs, the other parent should be notified as soon as possible, a holiday visitation schedule, dealing with unusual events, winter and summer break, information sharing and any other items that need to be outlined regarding the child.

 Parenting Time (Visitation) Rights for Parents in Illinois

 Child parenting time rights are awarded to both parents who are parties to a divorce or other type of case.
 During the case process, a court may award short term or temporary parenting time rights to one parent while a permanent schedule is worked out.
 Parenting time schedules are always modifiable if there is a change in circumstances.